Xyaren/arcdps-log-uploader/README.md

 Downloadable binaries are available from the [Releases](https://github.com/Xyaren/arcdps-log-uploader/releases) page.
 > ⚠️ This Project is in an experimental stage.
 Expect bugs and program crashes.

+### Special Thanks

+Thanks for deltaconnected ([arcdps](https://www.deltaconnected.com/arcdps/)), baaron4 ([GW2-Elite-Insights-Parser](https://github.com/baaron4/GW2-Elite-Insights-Parser)) and Micca ([dps.report](https://dps.report)) and their teams for providing the tools and hosting of arcdps logs.
+Without any of these projects, this tool would not exist.